fonsecagabriella/passcompass/00_exploration/fixes.md

+🚀 Summary of Action Items (in priority order)
+✅ Containerize and deploy your model (Cloud Run or Docker locally)

+✅ Add requirements.txt, full README.md, dataset link

+✅ Add a monitoring trigger or alert simulation

+✅ Deploy or register orchestration (Prefect/Airflow)

+✅ Add Makefile, CI/CD, pre-commit, linter

+✅ Add at least 1 unit and 1 integration test

+the project current only **exports the model** to the cloud.

+- ensure all files are reading .env and prepare that for when sending to cloud
+- cloud: upload data to cloud and read data from cloud function (training)
+- unify promote best cloud and promote best local
 - prefect flow: use tags for comparing models
     - now tags with a dictionary for value doesn't work
 - prefect flow: implement triggers for when new data, run new training